 Once you have all this information you should be in a good place to assess what the likelihood and impact of a security threat could have on your organization.
 It will mostly be an estimation, but it will be informed by all of the previous work you have done.

 Using your assessment of the likelihood of threats, you can suggest what controls you need to put in place as a result.
-By documenting all the steps and results of your IT risk assessment you can build up a picture of what actions each department needs to take to mitigate threats.
+By documenting all the steps and results of your data security risk assessment you can build up a picture of what actions each department needs to take to mitigate threats.
 Prioritize these actions according to their criticality and you should be able to see a roadmap in front of you towards better IT security and compliance.